ldelaprade/JavaCodingStyle/SimpleConstructs.md

     ...
 }
 ```
-Can be put this way (avoid useless indent  - don't have to get excuse for being this long line - spreading right or down should be considered equivalent):
+Can be put this way (breaking long line with indent=2 spaces)

 ```java
 public class DualTable